Short History of the Orthodox Church of the Culdees

 The day of the consecration was met with various wonders and miracles as a sign it was ordained by God.
 Interested parties may inquire for the various proof.

 In the year of our Lord, 2017, +Stephen was awarded a Doctorate of Theology from Saint Peter & Paul College and University Instituti Sancti Pauli.
-He may use in His style His Eminence ++Archbishop Dr. Stephen Michael Nott-Brunswick, DT (Within the OCC He is called Primace without extra titles, and externally shortens it to Reverend for unity within other modern international churches that are all considered part of Christ’s one body).
+He may use in His style His Eminence ++Archbishop Dr. Stephen d’Guelph Brunswick Nott, DT (Within the OCC He is called Primace without extra titles, and externally shortens it to Reverend for unity within other modern international churches that are all considered part of Christ’s one body.
+Whether you wish to address him as “sir” for his Royal and Imperial inheritance, or the higher titles of “The Rev Dr” or Reverend is also fine and acceptable as brothers should be working with the least amount of obstacles).

 Herein are several of the priestly lines that are recognized in Orthodox circles of Christendom (East and West).
 These lines connect in direct succession down from the Holy Apostles, in a consecration ceremony of anointing and the laying on of hands.